Barthandelous01/Comic-Downloader/README.md

 ```
 Then, download the script and put it in the directory you want.
 Congrats!
 The application should be installed.

+If you (for whatever reason) want the current up-to-date piece of spaghetti code that will later be rebased into the core code for master, the branch `develop` is for you!
+Please, please, please don't clone onto hotfix; it would be very bad.
+You would only get updates when I needed to hotfix something, and that doesn't happen often.
 ## Usage
 This is one area you have to be careful.
 Because of limitations imposed by `python`, there is no way to use an absolute path with this script.
 Therefore: __LEAVE IT IN THE SAME DIRECTORY!__ The install does not add it to `/usr/bin`, but leaves it in the home directory, or wherever else you put it. __ALWAYS RUN IT FROM HERE!__